The Queenan Law Firm

 Before you can get compensation, however, you must prove that the defendant was responsible for your injuries.
 Talk to an attorney today about building your case and proving that your employer, a co-worker, or another party caused your injuries.

-Dallas, Texas Oil Drilling and Oil Rig Injury Lawyers Offering Free Consultations
+Dallas Oil Rig and Natural Gas Drilling Injury Lawyers Offering Free Consultations

-If you or a loved one was injured in an accident on an oil rig or at an oil drilling site, contact our law offices today.
+If you or a loved one was injured in an accident on an oil rig or an oil or natural gas drilling site, contact our law offices today.
 You may be entitled to file a lawsuit to recover compensation to pay for medical expenses, lost wages, and pain and suffering.
 If a loved one was killed, you could be entitled to additional damages for your loss.
-For a free consultation on your case, contact our law offices today at (817) 476-1797.
+For a free consultation on your case with a Dallas oil rig injury attorney, contact our law offices today at (817) 476-1797.